newaetech/chipwhisperer-tutorials/Fault_3-Glitch_Buffer_Attacks-OPENADC-CWLITEXMEGA.rst

 instructions of the loop, so our glitch point will be just before the end (say somewhere in the last 50 cycles).
 Some targets have better defined ranges where the glitch happens (the STM32F3, for example, always happens 21 cycles before the trigger goes low).
-We don’t have this information for the CWNANO, but it should be about the same (say 17020 cycles):
+We don't have this information for the CWNANO, but it should be about the same (say 17020 cycles):